U-C-S/Hurl/README.md

 Sometimes you might want to open a link in a browser of your choice, instead of the default one.
 Hurl is used to let you choose the browser everytime you click a link (links outside of browser).
 So naturally, It acts as default browser to do that.
 And hurl can be powered up with a _browser extension_ to let you open a browser tab in another browser.

-- Fast startup and lightweight
+- Modern and Native Windows UI
-- Supports adding your own browsers with Launch Arguments
+- Supports adding your own browsers with Launch Arguments and other customisations
-- Web Extension to open browser tabs in Hurl
+- Web Extension to open browser tabs in Hurl (experimental)

 <p align="center">
   <img width="640" src="https://user-images.githubusercontent.com/50218121/158625754-78026dbe-cd99-4078-8407-313b9c548ca1.png" />